alexandrateodorescu/spendingAnalysis/README.md

 # Spending Analysis Project

-## Summary
+## ⭐︎ Summary

-This project contains a comprehensive analysis of personal spending patterns and financial data.
-The analysis includes categorization of transactions, monthly spending summaries, and data cleaning processes to provide insights into spending habits.
+This project contains a comprehensive analysis of spending patterns and financial data across an eight month period.
+The analysis includes categorization of transactions, monthly spending summaries, insights into saving habits, and a spending forecast.

-## Files Overview
+## ⎗ Files Overview

 - **`transactionHistory.csv`** - Raw transaction data containing all financial transactions
 - **`cleaned_spending.csv`** - Processed and cleaned transaction data ready for analysis